-On February 20, 2020, the Company executed a Loan and Security Agreement (the "CIBC Agreement") with Canadian Imperial Bank of Commerce ("CIBC") to raise up to \$32.0 million in debt financing ("CIBC Loan") consisting of \$17.0 million advanced at the closing of the agreement (Tranche A), with the option to drawing up to an additional \$8.0 million (Tranche B) on or before February 20, 2022.
-The term loan also provided for an additional financing tranche (Tranche C) of up to \$7.0 million on or prior to February 20, 2022, which was conditioned upon achieving a trailing six-month revenue of at least \$20.0 million as of the date of any Tranche C borrowing.
+On February 20, 2020, the Company executed a Loan and Security Agreement (the "CIBC Agreement") with Canadian Imperial Bank of Commerce ("CIBC") to raise up to \$32.0 million in debt financing ("CIBC Loan") consisting of \$17.0 million advanced at the closing of the agreement (Tranche A), with the option to drawing up to an additional \$8.0 million ("Tranche B") on or before February 20, 2022.
+The term loan also provides for an additional financing tranche ("Tranche C") of up to \$7.0 million on or prior to February 20, 2022, which was conditioned upon achieving a trailing six-month revenue of at least \$20.0 million as of the date of any Tranche C borrowing.
 The availability of Tranche B and Tranche C is further conditioned upon the joining of Pulmonx International Sàrl to the CIBC Agreement and the execution by Pulmonx International Sàrl of Swiss-law collateral documentation in favor of CIBC.
 The CIBC Loan originally had a five-year term maturing on February 20, 2025, which included 24 months of interest only payments followed by 36 months of equal payments of principal and interest.
 The interest only period can be extended to 36 months if the Company achieves three-month trailing revenue of at least \$20.0 million as of February 20, 2022.
 The CIBC Loan bears interest at a floating rate equal to 1.0% above the Wall Street Journal Prime Rate at any time.
 The Tranche C loan will bear interest at a floating rate equal to 1.5% above the Wall Street Journal Prime Rate at any time.
 The CIBC Loan is collateralized by substantially all of the Company's assets, including cash and cash equivalents, accounts receivable, intellectual property and equipment.
 The Company may prepay the loan, subject to certain requirements.
 The CIBC Agreement includes customary restrictive covenants, financial covenants, events of default and other customary terms and conditions.

-In April 2020, the Company entered into a First Amendment to CIBC Agreement that changed the maturity date to March 15, 2022, which shall be automatically extended to February 20, 2025 if the maturity of all outstanding convertible notes (see below) is extended to a date no earlier than May 21, 2025 or all convertible notes have been converted into convertible preferred stock of the Company.
-The Company paid to CIBC an amendment fee of \$0.2 million.
-The Tranche B drawing was amended and is conditioned to achieving a trailing six-month revenue of at least \$15.0 million as of the date of any Tranche B borrowing.
+In April 2020, the Company entered into a First Amendment to CIBC Agreement that changed the maturity date to March 15, 2022, which would be automatically extended to February 20, 2025 if the maturity of all outstanding convertible notes was extended to a date no earlier than May 21, 2025 or all convertible notes converted into convertible preferred stock of the Company.
+An amendment fee of \$0.2 million was paid.
+The Tranche B drawing is conditioned to achieving a trailing six-month revenue of at least \$15.0 million as of the date of any Tranche B borrowing.
 On the date of drawing Tranche B Loan or Tranche C Loan, the Company will pay a structuring fee in an amount equal to 1.0% of the amount of Tranche B Loan or Tranche C Loan.
 The amendment was accounted for as a debt modification and no gain or loss was recognized.
-As of December 31, 2020, the CIBC Loan had an annual effective interest rate of 5.16% per year.